Cantonments, Accra

 Cantonments is an affluent suburb of the Ghanaian city Accra, in the La Dade Kotopon Municipal District, a district in the Greater Accra Region of Ghana.

 Overview

 The Cantonments area was intended to become a military quarters under the British Colonial government, in the Gold Coast, now Ghana.

-However, it was upgraded to become a modern planned residential settlement.
-Most of the homes in the area have three to four bedrooms and are often occupied by the wealthy, academics or government officials.
+However, it was upgraded to become a more modern planned residential settlement.
+Most of the households in the area have three to four bedrooms and are often occupied by the wealthy, academic officials, or government officials.

-Many diplomatic missions in the country are in the Cantonments area including the U.S. Embassy.
+Many diplomatic missions in the country are in this suburb, including the U.S. Embassy in Accra.

+The Flower Pot interchange was constructed to ease traffic to the area.

 Healthcare

-The Cantonments Hospital, Police Hospital and the Health care center & Clinic of Contonments are the healthcare institutions that are located in Cantonments.
+The Cantonments Hospital, Police Hospital and the Health care center & Clinic of Contonments are the healthcare institutions that are situated in Cantonments.

 Schools

-The following schools are in Cantonments, Accra.
+The following schools are located in Cantonments, Accra.